Topological property (T) for groupoids: Examples

 \section{Examples}

 In this section, we discuss some basic examples of groupoids with property (T).
-We remind the reader that our groupoids are always locally compact, Hausdorff, \'{e}tale, and have compact base space.
+We remind the reader that our groupoids are always locally compact, Hausdorff, \'{e}tale, and have compact base space as in Convention \ref{gpd conv}.
 We will not repeat these assumptions in the body of the section.